-At 31 March 2019 and 2020, the Authority held no short-term investments that were not classed as cash equivalents.
+At 31 March 2020 and 2021, the Authority held no short-term investments that were not classed as cash equivalents.
 These short-term, highly liquid financial instruments are readily convertible to known amounts of cash and are subject to an insignificant risk of changes in value.
 The credit risks in investments have not changed since initial recognition.
 As the risk of default is considered to be negligible, the Authority has not estimated an amount of expected credit losses.
-At 31 March 2020, cash equivalents included £5.8m in call and deposit accounts with three institutions (31 March 2019 £4.4m with the same three institutions).
+At 31 March 2021, cash equivalents included £5.4m in call and deposit accounts with five institutions (31 March 2020 £5.8m with three institutions).

-The Authority does not generally allow credit to its debtors, and at 31 March 2020, there were no material trade debts more than three months past their due date.
-The impairment allowance of £6k was set with reference to specific debtors and individual debts, not on a formula basis.
+The Authority does not generally allow credit to its debtors, and at 31 March 2021, there were no material trade debts more than three months past their due date.
+The impairment allowance of £3k was set with reference to specific debtors and individual debts, not on a formula basis.